aboutcode-org/aboutcode/aboutcode-data/README.rst

    using references may help keep the data simpler when there is a large volume of files.

--  A tool that generates attribution documentation may interest components first and licenses or packages references second.
+-  A tool that generates attribution documentation may focus first on components and second on licenses or packages references.

 -  A tool dealing with security vulnerabilities may define a Vulnerability object and reference Packages and Files that are